uweschmitt/emzed/website/tour.rst

 .. pycon::
    ds = ms.loadPeakMap() !noexec

-You can access the spectra in this peakmap using Python:
+You can access the spectra in this peak map using Python:

 .. pycon::
    firstSpec = ds.spectra[0]